Marvin Gabrion: Trial

 Gabrion was tried in 2002 for the murder of Rachel Timmerman.
 The prosecution presented testimony from multiple witnesses who described Gabrion's propensity for violence, including other physical and sexual assaults.
 Two witnesses testified that their homes had been set on fire following altercations with Gabrion.
-Another woman described how Gabrion trained a rifle on her and her two-year-old child.
+Another woman described how Gabrion turned a rifle on her and her two-year-old child.
 Evidence implicating Gabrion in the disappearances of Allen and the other men was also admitted.

 The trial was also noted for the judge's decision to deny the defendant's right to fire his counsel and defend himself in court due to Gabrion's erratic behavior and frequent disruption of court proceedings.
 In full view of the jury, Gabrion punched his defense attorney in the face and committed 40 major infractions.
 At the Calhoun County Jail, Gabrion filed numerous bizarre motions using "abusive and obscene language."
 During his appeal, the appellate court affirmed that the District Court had every reason to deny Gabrion's right to represent himself, noting that his erratic and disruptive behavior would certainly have continued if he had the opportunity.

 The defense countered that Gabrion's temperament and actions were the results of multiple car accidents that had resulted in brain injuries as well as a troubled childhood.
 He was convicted and was sentenced to death.